MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 ![edit permission map](media/edit-permission-map.png)

 You may either auto-discover or upload a permission map file.
 We automatically pair perfect matches.
-If a user or group in Egnyte does not have a perfect match in Office 365, you can correct it in our interface.
+If a user or group in Egnyte does not have a perfect match in Microsoft 365, you can correct it in our interface.

 2. Select **Auto-discover Users**.